 - Maintain a ‘daily log’ of hours worked and submit the logs weekly.

-- Meet with an assigned faculty mentor at least three times during the semester.
+- Meet with an assigned faculty mentor at least three times during the summer of 2018.

 - Turn in a final report and supplement at the conclusion of the externship.